Massa Marittima

 13th century building with an elegant façade adorned by mullioned windows and coats of arms.
 It houses the "Archaeological Museum" with many Roman and Etruscan finds and the "Pinacoteca" picture gallery where the "Maestà" by Ambrogio Lorenzetti and some works by Sassetta and Sano di Pietro are on display.

 Built in Gothic style, the church has a travertine Romanesque façade with portal, rose window and semi-octagonal abside with arches.
 Inside are works by Lorenzo Lippi and Rutilio Manetti.
+More abut the Church and Cloister of Saint Augustine at Massa Marittima.

 attractive covered spring (click the picture for a larger view)